 - a.
-With the exception of the steering wheel, pedal assembly and any padding that is required by Article 12.6.2, no part of the car may lie within a volume created by sweeping the outer vertical section shown in Drawing 3 of Appendix 2 between $X_c$ = -850 and $X_c$ = -1415. - b.
-With the exception of the steering wheel, steering column and pedal assembly, no part of the car may lie within a volume created by sweeping the inner vertical section shown in Drawing 3 of Appendix 2 between $X_c$ = -850 and $X_c$ = -1515. - c.
+With the exception of the steering wheel, pedal assembly, driver's seat, and any padding that is required by Article 12.6.2, no part of the car may lie within a volume created by sweeping the outer vertical section shown in Drawing 3 of Appendix 2 between $X_C$ = -850 and $X_C$ = -1415. - b.
+With the exception of the steering wheel, steering column, driver's seat, and pedal assembly, no part of the car may lie within a volume created by sweeping the inner vertical section shown in Drawing 3 of Appendix 2 between $X_c$ = -850 and $X_c$ = -1515. - c.
 No part of the car may lie within the volume defined in RV-COCKPIT-DRIVER with the exception of: - i.
 Items required for driver comfort or restraint e.g., the seat and its mountings, seatbelts and their mountings, drinks system, padding required by Article 12.6.1. - ii.
-Items required for the driver to control the car e.g. steering wheel, steering column, dash display, switch panels, associated looms, driver microphone & earpiece.
+Items required for the driver to control the car e.g. steering wheel, steering column, dash display, switch panels, associated looms, driver microphone & earpiece. - iii.

-- iii.
 Items that need to be accessed whilst the driver is seated in the car e.g. SDR download connector, connector for driver radio, associated looms, ES dousing connector. - iv.
 Driver ballast. - v.
-Looms, excluding connectors, electrical boxes, or other electrical components. - d.
+Looms, excluding connectors, electrical boxes, or other electrical components. - vi.
+Fire extinguisher nozzles, and tubes.

+d.
 The driver, seated normally with his seat belts fastened and with the steering wheel removed must be able to raise both legs together so that his knees are past the plane of the steering wheel in the rearward direction.
 This action must not be prevented by any part of the car.